rodionmoiseev/c10n/core/README.md

 #### Manual message binding

-This is just for the sake of demostration, and is not recommended for medium to big projects.
+This is just for the sake of demonstration, and is not recommended for medium to big projects.
 Please use the message bundle approach instead.

 Implement the interface